kylexlau/blog.hugo/content/about/_index.md

 draft = false
 +++

-A DBA, know much about Oracle and MySQL and know enough about Python and programming.
+A tech guy, know much about Oracle and MySQL and know enough about Python and programming.

-Learning MongoDB, C++ and Go right now.